stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

+Just that I'm a shapeshifter--

+#### SIGMUND

+You're a shapeshifter.

+#### HARTRO

-Just that I'm a shapeshifter [__SIGMUND:__ You're a shapeshifter.] and I have a line that I draw.
+--and I have a line that I draw.
 And it goes *through* friends.

 #### SIGMUND

-Okay, a line drawing shapeshifter with no friends.
+Okay, a line-drawing shapeshifter with no friends.
 That's Hartro Piltz.
-Okay, and would you ever defy the Board?

-##### [sound of large and threatening gun unfolding, low tone beeping]
+Okay, and would you ever defy the Board? __[sound of large and threatening gun unfolding, low tone beeping]__ Would you ever defy the Board?

-#### SIGMUND

-Would you ever defy the Board?

 #### HARTRO